ARMmbed/mbed-os/connectivity/docs/Multihoming - Design document.md

 LWIP selects the proper netif on IP layer using **ip\_route**.

-Currently it uses only ip adress as input parameter so choice is based on ip adress only.
+Currently it uses only ip address as input parameter so choice is based on ip address only.
 To extend choice ctiteria also to interface index **ip\_route** must be modified and  must take desired **interface\_name** as second argument.
 Therefore new member with  information about **netif interface\_name**  bound to current socket  should be placed in the common part of all PCB types.